USD ($)

 ● Dependence on the central hub; if it fails, the entire network goes down.

-● More cabling is required, making it costlier than bus topology.
+● More cabling is required, making it costlier than a bus topology.

 4. Ring Topology